Fantom-foundation/Sonic/README.md

 EVM-compatible chain secured by the Lachesis consensus algorithm.

+> [!CAUTION]
+> This is client of the Fantom Opera main net.
+It will not work with the new Sonic network.
+> If you are looking for Sonic network client, check repository [0xsoniclabs/sonic](https://github.com/0xsoniclabs/sonic).

 ## Building the source

-Building Sonic requires both a Go (version 1.21 or later) and a C compiler.
+Building Sonic requires both a Go (version 1.21) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run:

 ```shell